If you have experience driving a bus in the past, you might think about a job as a school bus driver.

 - Seriousness of the offense

 - Criminal history and likelihood that future crimes will be committed

 - Any evidence supporting good moral character and personal fitness

 What do you think about this blog post?
-Are you or someone you know been in the situation of trying to get a job as a school bus driver with a felony?
-What was that like for them, and how did they achieve success?
+Have you or someone you know been in the situation of trying to drive a school bus driver with a felony?
+What was that like, and what happened?
 Please tell us in the comments below.